Project 1 - MapReduce

 (Please suggest more links that you find useful!)

-- "Unofficial" Tutorial #2 - Parsing data for langage and splitting into sentences
+- Unofficial Tutorial - Parsing data for language and splitting into sentences

 - Arc file format specification